dfilan/clusterability_in_neural_networks/README.md

 #### Creating a container (done **ONCE** by one user per one machine)

-In other words, if you run this commands on, for example, `svm` - you don't need to do so again.
-You're supposed then to have a *container* there already.

-First, you need a port number to your Jupyter Netbook - pick up a random number (with your favoriate generator) in the range 8000-8500.
+First, you need a port number to your Jupyter notebook - pick up a random number (with your favoriate generator) in the range 8000-8500.
-We pick up a random number so you don't collide with existing notebooks on that machine.
+We pick a random number so you don't collide with existing notebooks on that machine.

 First run: